Brooks School Day Camp

 The Group Four experience is focused on leadership, taking ownership, and healthy risks.
 These building blocks are naturally developed through a wide array of activities.

-Each activity is led by a dedicated team of counselors whose background and passion are in youth development.
-Each one-week session is themed to create camaraderie and a sense of belonging that will enhance your child’s experience.
+At each activity area, campers will engage with a dedicated team of counselors whose background and passion are in youth development.
+Each two-week session is themed to create camaraderie and a sense of belonging that will enhance your child’s experience.
 The Group Four schedule allows for the most flexibility and self-directed choice.
-Participants are encouraged to try new experiences through the Flying Squirrel on our ropes course and partaking in the weekly Survival Challenge.
+Participants are encouraged to try new experiences through the Flying Squirrel on our ropes course and partaking in the Survival Challenge.

 Brooks School Day Camp provides participants with a variety of activities like no other local camp can equal.
 Taking full advantage of our 270-acre campus on the shore of Lake Cochichewick, our highly qualified staff offer specialized instruction in a wide array of activities.
 Children will engage in hands-on fun as they participate in both indoor and outdoor activities that change with each day.